Why is My Horse Coughing?

 Smart Horsekeeping

-- Put horses outside while you’re cleaning stalls and aisles.
+- Turn horses out while cleaning stalls and aisles.

 - Don’t store hay or straw in loft areas directly over stalls.